jake-rigby/socketify/README.md

 Socketify
 =========

-forward a server-side async-style api to a remote socket.io client
+Take some of the boilerplate out of writing a socket.io application

-1. Write a server-side api with a standard err/result callback :
+Write a server-side api with a standard err/result callback :

 /messages-api.js :
 <pre><code>